Carnival

 "The world has imitations.
 None are this."

 Carnival is a season, not a weekend.
 Six weeks of blocos, five days of parade, the biggest parties of the year (YOLO, Candyland, Batekoo) drop inside.
-BBE handles Sambadrome tickets, camarote access, bloco calendar, and a guide every day.
+BBE handles Sambadrome tickets, camarote access, bloco calendar, and an Experience Concierge every day.
 Plan 2-4 weeks ahead.

 Why It Matters